Hawaii vs. New Mexico State NCAA Football Odds, Plays and Insights | October 24, 2021

 Hawaii Stats and Trends

-- Hawaii has played seven games, with three wins against the spread.

-- Hawaii's games this year have eclipsed the over/under one time in six opportunities (16.7%).
+- Hawaii's games this year have gone over the point total one time in six opportunities (16.7%).

-- When Hawaii puts up more than 37.1 points, it is 1-0 against the spread and 2-0 overall.
+- Hawaii is 1-0 against the spread and 2-0 overall in games when it scores more than 37.1 points.

 - The Rainbow Warriors average 47.1 fewer yards per game (414), than the Aggies give up per outing (461.1).

-- When Hawaii piles up more than 461.1 yards, the team is 1-0 against the spread and 2-0 overall.
+- In games that Hawaii picks up over 461.1 yards, the team is 1-0 against the spread and 2-0 overall.

-- This year, the Rainbow Warriors have turned the ball over 17 times, five more than the Aggies' takeaways (12).

 - Find the latest spread and moneyline odds for Hawaii at SISportsbook.